mennolui/wp-foyer/README.txt

 = Slide formats =
 * Default: Displays a background only.
+* Post: Displays title, date and content of a post.
+* Event: Displays title and details of an event, with its featured image as default background (requires Theater for WordPress).
 * External web page: Displays a web page to your liking.
-* Event: Displays the image, title and details of a selected event (requires Theater for WordPress).
 * PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.

 = Slide backgrounds =